-Editor’s Note: The 2020 wildfire season severely impacted this location.
-The resort survived and at last check there are hopes that the resort could open in mid-July, but at least some public campgrounds were heavily damaged.
+Editor’s Note: The 2020 wildfire season continue to impact this location in 2023.
+The resort survived and has reopened seasonally.
+At least some public campgrounds were heavily damaged.
 Definitely check ahead for the latest information before planning a trip.
-Also check the resort’s website for directions because some usual routes are closed due to fire damage and cleanup.
+Also check the resort’s website for directions because some usual routes were impacted.

 Olallie Lake is a trout-fishing jewel high in the Cascade Mountains north of majestic Mount Jefferson.